-In September 2018 ADI will host a delegation of thirty Islamic women leaders from Indonesia for a capacity-building course on women's leadership in Melbourne.
+In September 2018 ADI hosted a delegation of thirty Islamic women leaders from Indonesia for a capacity-building course on women's leadership in Melbourne.
 The Leadership Development Course is part of the prestigious Australia Awards Scholarships funded by the Australian Government.
 It is designed to empower awardees with the knowledge and skills to transform power relations and increase women’s participation in the public realm.
 This is the second year running that ADI has been selected as the course provider.
 The course includes site visits in Melbourne to leading multicultural and women’s organisations, high-level meetings, expert panels and networking sessions.
 Awardees will meet with influential Australian women leaders from a range of fields including health, the media, business, the not-for-profit sector and local, and politics.

 ARC Discovery Indigenous (2018-2022) - 'Beyond Recognition: Strengthening Relationality Across Difference in Postcolonial Contexts'

 This project aims to improve our understanding of relationships between indigenous and non-indigenous people in both settler-colonial (Australia) and formerly colonised (Kenya and Papua New Guinea) countries by better understanding claims for and against recognition.
 Expected outcomes include new insights into the political effects and limits of ‘the politics of recognition’ in diverse contexts of postcolonialism.
 These will enhance the capacities of indigenous peoples to negotiate power imbalances, and of Australian policy makers, development workers and corporations to engage effectively and ethically in such negotiations.

 ARC Discovery Grant (2017-2020) - 'Australia's foreign aid since 1945: National values and aid allocation'